davmels/Georgian-Homonym-Disambiguation/README.md

 The dataset includes:

-- 763 sentences using "ბარი" as a "shovel"
+- 763 sentences using "ბარი" as a "shovel" labaled with 0
-- 1846 sentences using "ბარი" as a "lowland"
+- 1846 sentences using "ბარი" as a "lowland" labeld with 1
-- 3320 sentences using "ბარი" as a "cafe"
+- 3320 sentences using "ბარი" as a "cafe" labeled with 2
-- 1593 sentences where the homonym is used in a different context
+- 1593 sentences where the homonym is used in a different context, labeled with 3 (Although these sentences could be further classified by the definitions of the homonyms, for this project I've ignored other usages).

 ## Models
 - Transformers &mdash; Fill-Mask